anmolkabra/llm_chat/README.md

 ## Run

+First, request a node with an A100 (for the Llama 3.2 11B model) and note the compute node's ID, e.g. `c0021`.
 ```bash
 # If you have already downloaded Llama 3.2 to a local directory e.g. LLAMA_MODEL_PATH=/mnt/beegfs/bulk/mirror/localllama/localLlama-3.2-11B-Vision-Instruct
 make RUN_FLAGS="--model_name meta-llama/Llama-3.2-11B-Instruct --model_local_path $LLAMA_MODEL_PATH" run